Dental Infections May Cause Following Issues

-Dental abscesses may vary in severity ranging from mild, Moderate to severe.
+Dental abscesses may vary in severity ranging from mild, moderate to severe.
 Pus often collects at the site of the infection as the immune system tries to keep the infection from spreading.
 Pain may not always be present.

 The condition will often become progressively more painful until the abscess either ruptures and drains on its own or is drained surgically.
 In an abscess, bacteria from the tooth can extend into the gums, the cheek, the throat, the tissues beneath the tongue, or even into the jaw or facial bones.
-The infection in some cases can spread beyond the teeth and bone into neck around airway or through the bloodstream to other areas of the body where it can damage organs and even can be fatal.
+The infection in some cases can spread beyond the teeth and bone into the neck around airway or through the bloodstream to other areas of the body where it can damage organs and even can be fatal.

 Dental Infection Diagnosis.

-A dentist or Oral & Maxillofacial Surgeon at Dental Aesthetics diagnose it by thorough physical examination, X-rays of the tooth or whole jaw and certain tests.
-There are no home remedies for a dental infection.
+A dentist or Oral & Maxillofacial Surgeon at Dental Aesthetics diagnose it by thorough physical examination, X-rays of the tooth or whole jaw, and certain tests.
+There are no home remedies for dental infection.
 Pain killers may help the pain, but they will not treat the infection.
 Follow-up with a Dentist or Oral & Maxillofacial Surgeon is always indicated.

-Treatment directed at eliminating the primary source of the infection is necessary to prevent recurrence.
+Treatment directed at eliminating the primary source of the infection is necessary to prevent a recurrence.
 The location of this primary source (tooth) determines the “definitive” treatment options, which may include root canal treatment, periodontal treatment, or extraction of the tooth, incision and drainage of abscess along with medications.